Los Angeles Unpaid Wages Attorney

 Minimum wage violations: The law requires employees to receive at least the minimum wage for all hours work.
 The federal minimum wage is $7.25, but the minimum wage in California is $9.00.
 As a result of recent state laws, California’s minimum wage rates will increase incrementally until 2022, when California’s minimum wage will become $15.00.
 It is against the law to pay employees less than the minimum wage or to make deductions that bring the employee’s total below the minimum.

 Understanding Wage Violations

 There are a number of things to remember when trying to determine if your employer has violated wage laws.
 For example, employers are not required under federal law to pay on a certain day, but in California, employees must be paid at least twice during each calendar month on days designated in advance.
 Furthermore, hours worked between the 1st and 16th of each month must be paid by the 26th.
 The wages earned between the 16th and the end of the month must be paid by the 10th of the next month.
 Employers are also required to give employees detailed and accurate pay-statements.

 If you believe that your employer is violating California or federal law, it is advisable to raise the issue internally.
 Perhaps raising your concerns with the Human Resources or payroll department at your place of employment is all that is needed to fix the problem.
 If your complaints are not answered, then it may be in your best interest to contact Strong Advocates.

-A lawyer at Strong Advocates can advise you if you should file a wage claim with a state agency or file a lawsuit in court, depending on the facts of your case.
+An Los Angeles employment lawyer at Strong Advocates can advise you if you should file a wage claim with a state agency or file a lawsuit in court, depending on the facts of your case.
 If a number of workers are affected by the employer’s wage policies, you may have the basis for a class action.
 If you have been denied the wages you rightfully deserve, please contact Strong Advocates at (800) 870-9886 for a comprehensive and confidential consultation.